Updated: Nov 11

 Geothermal energy heats the city of Reykjavik.
 Iceland as a whole takes advantage of the energy produced by the country’s volcanic activity to meet around 90% of the island’s heating and hot water requirements.

 Puffins abound in Reykjavik, which is the world’s only capital city with a large puffin breeding colony.
 In fact, half of the world’s population of Atlantic puffins breed in Iceland!

 Ready to explore this intriguing and incredible city?
 Get started preparing your Reykjavik itinerary with our guide to the best places to visit.

 Best Places to Visit in Reykjavik, Iceland

 Where should I go in Reykjavik?
 It’s a good question with many answers!
-Whether you prefer wandering through captivating museums, visiting historical architecture, or exploring the lively urban center, you’ll find something for you in our Reykjavik city guide.
+Whether you prefer wandering through captivating museums, visiting historical icelandic architecture, or exploring the lively urban center, you’ll find something for yourself in our Reykjavik city guide.

-With more than 60 museums and galleries, you won’t be short for choice when exploring Reykjavik’s vibrant art scene and history!
+With more than 60 museums and galleries, you won’t be short of choices when exploring Reykjavik’s vibrant art scene and history!
 Here are some of our top picks:

 Reykjavik Art Museum – Separated into three sites across the city, Reykjavik Art Museum is the largest visual art museum in Iceland.
 Home to a variety of contemporary art, this museum is home to inspiring work by emerging Icelandic and international artists alike.